Understanding NF2 >

 5. have trouble absorbing iron

-Iron Deficient Anemia commonly occurs after surgery during the healing process, particularly following brain surgery.
-It otherwise could be the result of certain tumor growth, congestive heart failure, inflammatory diseases.
+Iron-deficient anemia commonly occurs after surgery during the healing process, particularly following brain surgery.
+It could also be the result of specific tumor growth, congestive heart failure, or inflammatory diseases.

 2. Symptoms